rontht/3813ICT_Assignment/README.md

 ![alt text](./public/readme/ERD.png)<br>

 I used the minimal and clean data model to structure the project.
 There are 4 main entities in the project ERD namely user, group, channel and message.
 User has username as unique primary key and the other necessary fields.
 Group has id as primary key along with foreign keys of User such as creator, members and requests.
 For Channel, id act as primary key with group_id foreign key from Group, banned_users and channel_users from User.
 For Message, id as primary key with channel_id as foreign key from Channel and sender from User.
-Outside of these 4 main entity, I also have Log which has id as primary key and actor from User as foreign key.
+Outside of these 4 main entities, I also have Log which has id as primary key and actor from User as foreign key.

 ## Server-side Classes